mikealmacera/mikealmacera.github.io/_pages/about.md

   - /about.html
 ---

 My name is Mikeal (\[ mikʰeɪɑl \]).
 I am an undergraduate student majoring in Computational Linguistics and Discrete Math.
 Currently obssessed with Explainable AI, financial decision-making models, and language acquisition using AI methods.
 I love to talk about AGI takeoff scenarios and AI Governance.
 In the past, I taught BlueDot’s course on AI Governance at Carnegie Mellon University.
-I am currently taking a gap year (although I am still taking courses at UNR.)
+I am currently taking a gap year (although I am still taking courses at my hometown university UNR.)

 Current Whereabouts
 ======